lilanpei/ADNI/README.md

-# VoxCNN for ADNI 3D Brain MRI classification
+# VoxCNN for ADNI 3D Brain MRI classification (ISPR final project in UNIPI)

 ## How to run the code ?
 1. Prerequisites :